ibm-messaging/jmstestp/README.md

 `docker -ti <containerID> /bin/bash`

-The version of the JMSPerfHarness jar contained in this image was taken on 7th February 2018 and compiled with Java 1.8.
+The version of the JMSPerfHarness jar contained in this image was taken on 15th February 2018 and compiled with Java 1.8.
 The base docker image is IBMs Java 1.8 which uses Ubuntu 16.04.
 The most up to date JMSPerfHarness code can be found here: https://github.com/ot4i/perf-harness

 Information on IBM's Java for Docker can be found here: https://hub.docker.com/_/ibmjava/

+If you have an older version of this repository or PerfHarness, you may find you need the latest update to be able to work with the MQoC service, as this offering requires the MQ client to use CSP authentication when interacting with the QM.
+See the newly added -jm option.